 The conductors can make change for up to $20.

 Fare receipts are issued; one-ride-only receipts are not valid as transfers.

 You can get on the Cable Car at any stop along the way where you see the Cable Car stop pole.
 The Conductors will stop at each stop pole to let people on and off.
 This is a great way to avoid the long lines at the turnarounds.

 • Adult and Youth(5 to 17): $6 each ride, a single ride on a single cable car vehicle.
 You do not have any hop on hop off privileges with this ticket.

 • Senior, ages 65 or older; disabled; Medicare card holder: 7 a.m. to 9 p.m.: $6 each ride.
 Before 7 a.m. or after 9 p.m.: $3 each ride, cash or ticket only.
 Valid ID required. $6 each ride, no discount, with e-cash on Senior Clipper card or RTC ID card.

 An All-Day Passport is sold for $15 by the conductors on the cable cars.
 This passport is equivalent to a 1-Day Passport only on the day sold.
 We recommend this fare because you can ride the cable cars all day long.
 You have hop on and off privileges for the whole day.

-For instance, if you take the Powell/Hyde street line, you may want to get off the Cable Car to walk along Lombard street,the worlds crookedest street in the world.
+For instance, if you take the Powell-Hyde Street Line, you may want to get off the Cable Car to walk down the famous Lombard Street.
 Then, when you are done, you can hop right back onto the Cable Car to continue your ride.
-Or if you take Powell/Mason street line, you may want to get off in Chinatown and visit this vibrant area of our city.
-So, the All Day Passport offers you all day flexibility to sight see and enjoy our city.
+Or if you take Powell-Mason street line, you may want to get off in Chinatown and visit this vibrant area of the city.
+The All Day Passport offers you plenty of flexibility to sight see and to enjoy our city.